rAum/rusty_snake/README.md

 # rusty_snake

-Small project to learn some Rust
+Tiny project to learn some basic of Rust from tensor programming tutorial.